Winona

 International Usage

 Overall, Winona is not a very common name, but it has had moments of popularity throughout the years.
-If ya’re looking for a unique name with a rich history and meaning, Winona might be the perfect choice for yar baby girl.
+If ya’re looking for a unique name with a rich history & meaning, Winona might be the perfect choice for yar baby girl.

 Famous People Named Winona